porres/pd-cyclone/maintenance/text_files/README_0.3-beta-0.txt

 ———————————————————————————————————————————————————————————————————————————

-Current version: cyclone 0.3-beta-1 - released xx/xx/xxxx
+Current version: cyclone 0.3-beta-0
+released: xx/xx/2016

 This release was tested in Pd Vanilla 0.47-1 (32 & 64 bits);
-It can work elsewhere, but hasn’t been tested.
+It is not expected to work in earlier versions.

 ——————————————